 “We have observed LockerGoga moving around a network via the server message block (SMB) protocol, which indicates the actors simply manually copy files from computer to computer," Unit 42 said.

-The variant that hit Hydro used the manufacturer’s Active Directory services to spread the ransomware to different endpoints, Norway’s Computer Emergency Response Team said.
+The variant that hit Hydro used the manufacturer’s Microsoft Entra ID services to spread the ransomware to different endpoints, Norway’s Computer Emergency Response Team said.

 Destruction vs Ransom

 Later variants of LockerGoga appear to focus more on making the system unusable rather than collecting ransoms.
 Even before the files are encrypted, the ransomware changes the password of all administrator-level accounts and then forcibly logs the user out of the current account.
 The user can’t back into the system and administrators can’t help reset the passwords.

 “The consequence is that in many cases, the victim may not even be able to view the ransom note, let alone attempt to comply with any ransom demands,” researchers from Cisco Talos said in their analysis.

 In some of the samples analyzed by Trend Micro, LockerGoga encrypted the Windows Boot Manager, which is needed to start the operating system.
 With boot manager encrypted, the machine can no longer be used, which means these samples essentially act as a wiper, destroying the machines entirely.

 More recent versions use undocumented Windows API callls and manipulate WS2_32.dll, a dynamically linked library in Windows used to handle network connections.
 It is possible the ransomware would eventually evolve to having command-and-control capabilities.